 Propane grills tend to run off a 20-pound gas canister that needs to be either replaced or refilled frequently.

-Natural gas on the other hands is linked up to a gas source and runs off that.
+Natural gas is linked up to a gas source and runs off that.
 This makes natural gas far more cost-efficient in the long term.